 Below are the latest immigration updates from the United States and Canada.

-- President Trump orders, then delays, deportation raids by Immigration and Customs Enforcement (ICE).
+- President Trump orders, then delays, ICE raids (Immigration and Customs Enforcement).

 - Trump cuts aid funding to Central American countries over border crisis.

 - China extradition bill may send many Hong Kong residents to Canada.

 - New rural immigration program provides jobs for migrants in Canada.

 Read on for more about each of these important news items affecting immigrants and international students coming to North America.

 President Trump tweeted last week that “millions” of undocumented immigrants were about to be removed from the U.S. Then, ICE was instructed to begin targeting those with existing deportation orders over the weekend.
 The unprecedented move would have mostly impacted mixed-status families and children in 10 major cities, including Chicago, Houston, Los Angeles, Miami, and New York City.